 The most widely used diagnostic manuals for attention-deficit hyperactivity disorder (ADHD), or hyperkinetic disorder (HKD), are the Diagnostic and Statistical Manual for Mental Health Disorders, 5th Edition (DSM-5TM) and the International Classification of Diseases 10th Revision (ICD-10).1,2

-Rates of ADHD presentations vary across studies.2-5 A worldwide meta-analysis of 86 studies in children and adolescents and 11 studies in adults indicated that the predominantly inattentive type of ADHD was the most common subtype in all samples, with the exception of pre-school children, where predominantly hyperactive-impulsive type was the most common (Figure).4§
+Symptoms of ADHD can vary between patients in terms of severity and combination of inattention, hyperactive and impulsive symptoms.
+ADHD, its symptoms and its impact may also vary through a patient’s lifespan.3-6 A worldwide meta-analysis of 86 studies in children and adolescents and 11 studies in adults indicated that the predominantly inattentive type of ADHD was the most common subtype in all samples, with the exception of pre-school children, in whom the predominantly hyperactive-impulsive type was the most common (Figure).7

 - American Psychiatric Association.
 Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition.
 2013.